open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/addon.md

 running.
 Also the versioning of the addon agent can be reflected in the resources optionally so that we can control the upgrading the agents progressively.

+### Clean the add-ons
+Last but not least, a neat uninstallation of the addon is also supported by simply deleting the corresponding `ClusterManagementAddon` resource from the hub cluster which is the "root" of the whole addon.
+The OCM platform will automatically sanitize the hub cluster for you after the uninstalling by removing all the components either in the hub cluster or in the manage clusters.

 ## Examples